 - Until 5th April 1997 the Scheme provided defined benefits and these liabilities remain in respect of service prior to 6th April, 1997.
-From 6th April, 1997 until 31st May, 2007 the Scheme provided future service benefits on a defined contribution basis. - The last formal valuation of the Scheme was performed at 5th April, 2014 by a professionally qualified actuary. - The Company has paid contributions into the Scheme for life insurance premiums and other Scheme expenses.
-In addition from April 2013, the Company has paid £229,000 per annum of deficit reduction payments into the defined benefits section of the Scheme.
-With effect from April 2015, the deficit reduction payments paid into the Scheme by the Company have been increased to £300,000 per annum, increasing thereafter at 3% per annum. - From 1st June, 2007 the Company has operated a defined contributions scheme for its UK employees which is administered by a UK pension provider.
+From 6th April, 1997 until 31st May, 2007 the Scheme provided future service benefits on a defined contribution basis. - The last formal valuation of the Scheme was performed at 5th April, 2014 by a professionally qualified actuary. - From 6 April 2016 the Company directly pays the expenses of the Scheme .
+With effect from April 2015 until April 2023 the deficit reduction payments paid into the Scheme by the Company were increased to £300,000 per annum, increasing thereafter at 3% per annum.
+The total deficit reduction payments made in the year were £311,000 (2016-£295,000). - From 1st June, 2007 the Company has operated a defined contributions scheme for its UK employees which is administered by a UK pension provider.